Every language made with Racket has two essential components:

-Function calls go between parentheses (and all parenthesized S-expressions are treated as function calls).
+Function calls go between parentheses.
+All parenthesized S-expressions are treated as function calls.
 The function name sits in the first position inside the parentheses, followed by its arguments.
-Thus we write (* inside 4), not (inside * 4).
-(This style is known as .)
+Thus we write (* edge 4), not (edge * 4).
+This style is known as prefix notation.
 Parenthesized expressions like (4) or ("blue") will produce errors, because 4 and "blue" aren’t functions.
 (For more, see functions.)

 S-expressions can be nested to any depth.
-Thus, these expressions are the same:
+Thus, these expressions mean the same thing:

 Linebreaks and indentation are used for readability.
 They don’t change the meaning of the code.

 Square brackets are sometimes used for readability.
 They mean the same thing as parentheses.

 Beyond that, Racket has the usual numbers, strings, and functions that we know from other languages.
 We’ll handle those as we encounter them.